-Chapter-12: Thermodynamics
+Chapter-11: Thermodynamics

 Thermal equilibrium and definition of temperature, zeroth law of thermodynamics, heat, work and internal energy.
-First law of thermodynamics, of gaseous state -isothermal, adiabatic, reversible, irreversible, and cyclic processes.
+First law of thermodynamics, Second law of thermodynamics: Thermodynamic state variable and equation of state.
+Change of condition of gaseous state-isothermal, adiabatic, reversible, irreversible, and cyclic processes.